mikekestemont/mikekestemont.github.io/talks/index.md

 ### 2024
 * Kestemont, M., "The Abundance of Medieval Literature: An Eco-Computational Perspective".
 Invited talk at the Center for Digital Humanities and MARBAS.
 Princeton University, USA, 6 February 2024 [[link]](https://web.archive.org/save/https://www.princeton.edu/events/2024/mike-kestemont-abundance-medieval-literature-eco-computational-perspective).
 * Kestemont, M., "Post-Copyright Philology.
 A Computational Approach to Intertextuality and Success in Medieval literature".
 Invited talk at the Yale Lectures in Medieval Studies, Yale University (USA), 8 February 2024 [[link]](https://web.archive.org/save/https://medieval.yale.edu/yale-lectures-medieval-studies).
+* Kestemont, M., Stylometrie.
+Gastles Ba1-vak “Inleiding tot de digitale tekstanalyse”.
+Universiteit Gent.
+6 May 2024.
+* Kestemont, M., "Modelling the popularity of medieval literature: the case of the chivalric narrative".
+Invited talk at The Lost Manuscripts of Medieval Europe: Modelling the Transmission of Texts Inaugural Event.
+Paris, France, 28-29 May 2024.
+* Kestemont M., "The Survival and Popularity of the Medieval Chivalric Romance".
+Invited talk at the ‘Lost Texts’ Colloquium.
+KULeuven, 4 September 2024.
+* Mike Kestemont and Folgert Karsdorp, with Elisabeth de Bruijn, Matthew Driscoll, Katarzyna A. Kapitan, Pádraig Ó Macháin, Daniel Sawyer, Remco Sleiderink & Anne Chao, "Forgotten Books.
+The application of unseen species models to the survival of culture".
+Guest talk in the department of philology at Napels University with Thibault Clérice.
+Naples, Italy, 24 October 2024.
+* Kestemont M., "Editie de Heber-Serrurecodex".
+Editiedag Universiteit, Leiden, 19 november 2024.

 ## Posters